pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 }

 // 2️⃣ Login feature performs API request to login, and
 //    sends response back into system. await store.receive(.login(.loginResponse(.success))) {
   $0.isLoading = false
 }

 // 3️⃣ Login feature sends a delegate action to let parent
 //    feature know it has successfully logged in. await store.receive(.login(.delegate(.didLogin))) {
+  // 4️⃣ Assert how all of app state changes due to that action.
   $0.authenticatedTab = .loggedIn(
     Profile.State(...)
   )
-  // 4️⃣ Assert that tab switches to activity.
+  // 4️⃣ *Finally* assert that the selected tab switches to activity.
   $0.selectedTab = .activity
 }
 ```